 Blue Badge parking locations in York

-Most council-run car parks have designated disabled bays, situated for easy access.
+Most council-run car parks, shown in red on the map, have designated disabled bays, situated for easy access.

 Blue Badge holders can park in any of our car parks free of charge (within opening hours), in either a disabled or standard bay.